Richardson tableaux and Schubert positivity: The geometry of well and very-well aligned Richardson varieties

 We revisit another result of Karp--Precup in light of ours and offer a generalization.
 In \cite[\S 9]{KaPr25} they establish that the Richardson variety $X_{v_T}^{w_T}$ is smooth for all Richardson tableaux $T$.
 We show that this smoothness property extends to Richardson varieties coming from very well-aligned pairs.
-Our proof also involves verifying \cite[Corollary 9.5]{KaPr25} which gives a criterion for smoothness of Richardson varieties by reducing it to testing the smoothness at two special $T$-fixed points.
+In this subsection, for a variety $Y$ we write $\operatorname{Sing}Y\subseteq Y$ for its singular locus, i.e. the set of points at which $Y$ is not smooth.
+Our proof also uses \cite[Corollary 9.5]{KaPr25}, a consequence of \cite[Corollary 2.10]{BC12} which gives a criterion for smoothness of Richardson varieties by reducing it to testing smoothness at two special $T$-fixed points; we record the precise form we need, together with its short deduction, in \Cref{fact:KaPr25}.